I provide garden services that support Willamette Valley and PNW ecology.

 Consultation and training ~ $75/hr.

-Landscape design ~ I prepare an estimate based on an initial design consultation.
-Design-only projects (a combination of consultation, plant list, and/or drafting) have ranged from $300 to $1,200.
-Design projects that also include elements of installation (site preparation, planting, and finishing) have ranged from $600 to $10,000.
+Landscape design ~ I can prepare a design estimate based on our initial design consultation.
+Design-only projects include consultations, plant lists, and/or drafting, and have ranged from $300 to $1,200.
+Design projects involving installation and/or subcontracting (wherein I subcontract landscape contractors, and I do site preparation, planting, and finishing) have ranged from $800 to $20,000.
 Costs vary based on size of property and granularity of design process.
-I can tailor my designs to most clients’ budgets.
+I can tailor my designs to most clients’ budgets!

 Sliding scale available for disabled and/or BIPOC folks who are low-income.
 Let’s talk!